wylilcarol/starter-academic/content/home/accomplishments.md

   url = ""
   date_start = "2020-02-11"
   date_end = ""
-  description = "To analyzes the influence of endowment insurance on the labor supply of migrant workers."
+  description = "To analyze the influence of endowment insurance on the labor supply of migrant workers."

 +++